 HONORS Numerous awards and scholarships are available to students in the professional program.

 STUDENT ORGANIZATIONS AND ACTIVITIES Students have the opportunity to belong to the unified pharmacy student organization, Drake University Pharmacy (Rx) Unified Group of Students (DRxUGS).
 As members of this organization, students also are members of the Iowa Pharmacy Association and one of the following national organizations: American Pharmaceutical Association (APhA), American Society of Health-Systems Pharmacists (ASHP), Christian Pharmacists Fellowship International (CPFI), National Pharmaceutical Association (NPhA), Association of Managed Care Pharmacy (AMCP), National Community Pharmacists Association (NCPA).
 Professional fraternities include: Kappa Psi, Lambda Kappa Sigma, and Phi Delta Chi.
-Honorary societies include: Phi Lambda Sigma (leadership), Rho Chi (academic) Other opportunities include positions on the Dean’s Student Advisory Council, Pharmacy & Health Sciences Day Committee, Honor Code Committee, Student Senate, or as student representatives to various college faculty and staff committees.
+Honorary societies include Phi Lambda Sigma (leadership) and Rho Chi (academic).
+Other opportunities include positions on the Student Government Association, Pharmacy & Health Sciences Day Committee, Honor Code Committee, Student Senate, or as student representatives to various college faculty and staff committees.